 THE SOCIAL INNOVATION PROGRAM

 The ambition of the Green Foundation is to define what social innovation is in the context of the Slovak environment.
 How to understand it, how to read it and how to perceive it.
-The Foundation wants to participate in conceptualization of ideas such as open innovation, social economy, or socially beneficial entrepreneurship, and to participate in the creation of the basic attributes and to promote them in public support programs.
+The Foundation participates in conceptualization of ideas such as open innovation, social economy, or socially beneficial entrepreneurship, and participates in the creation of the basic attributes and to promote them in public support programs.

 The Green Foundation wants to be involved in international processes: international conferences, partnership projects and initiatives to ensure the transfer of know-how and expertise from other countries to Slovakia and vice versa.

-The Green Foundation will focus on promoting the environment where social innovation originates and where it is applied in the environment of non-profit organizations, the state and the business sector.
+The Green Foundation is focusing on promoting the environment where social innovation originates and where it is applied in the environment of non-profit organizations, the state and the business sector.

-In co-operation with the state and government authorities, the Foundation will be involved in creation and will be influencing the policy-making.
+In co-operation with the state and government authorities, the Foundation is involved in creation and will be influencing the policy-making.
 It will participate in designing the supporting infrastructure through its consultative and advisory capabilities.

 ROOTS & SHOOTS

 The Green Foundation, in collaboration with the international organization Jane Goodall Institute, brings to Slovakia an educational program aimed at increasing the motivation, interest and ability of young people to have a positive influence on their surroundings.
 The Roots & Shoots project is implemented in the form of environmental and community project learning (service-learning), where pupils themselves identify the key themes of their environment.
 Selected issues are then supported by the Foundation and their community.

 We have updated the Jane Goodall Institute methodology in 2016 so it could satisfy and be applicable to Slovak realities.
 During the school year 2016/17 we tested it in a pilot program at five Slovak schools.
 We have continued to expand this project and cooperated with ten schools in the school year 2017/18.